renekreijveld/respmultilevelmenu/README.md

 - **Animation**: choose one of the five animations.
 - **Load jQuery**: specify if the module should load jQuery (from the Google API's).
 If your template already loads jQuery, set this parameter to "No".

+Update version 0.3

+The module now allows you to choose up to three different Joomla menu's.
+These will be combined into one multi level menu.
+This can be handy if you have a main menu and one or more other menu's on your desktop website.
+You can combine these menu's into one menu for mobile.

 Update version 0.2

 The javascript code prevents a menu item that has subitems to be executed.